-R. Summary
+S. Summary

-The Amended Stipulation, if accepted, would grant a certificate for the Facility based on an Application that violates the Board's rules in a multitude of ways as described herein.
-With the lack of information in the Application and the record, OPSB also cannot find that the project complies with R.C.
-4906.10(A)(2).
-As constituted, the Application does not provide the Board with a basis for issuing a certificate or for identifying and designing mitigation protections for the public.
-The Board should deny Angelina's application for a certificate.
+The Amended Stipulation, if accepted, would grant a certificate for the Project based on an evidentiary record that lacks the information required by the Board's rules in a multitude of ways as described herein.
+With the lack of information in the record, OPSB also cannot find that the Project complies with R.C.
+4906.10(A)(2) and (3).
+In addition, the facts and problems described in Subsections A. through R. above also show that the Project does not serve the public interest, convenience, and necessity under R.C.
+4906.10(A)(6).
+As constituted, the record does not provide the Board with a basis for issuing a certificate or for identifying and designing mitigation protections for the public.
+The Board should reconsider its Opinion and deny Angelina's Application for a certificate.